onevcat/UniWebView-Docs/docs/latest/installation.md

   <uses-permission android:name="android.permission.INTERNET" />
   ```

 4. Other permissions.
-Depend on your use case, you may need to add more permission to the manifest file.
+Depending on your use case, you may need to add more permissions to the manifest file.
 For example, you may need `ACCESS_FINE_LOCATION` if you want to use location service in web view, or `WRITE_EXTERNAL_STORAGE` if you want to choose or capture a photo to upload (since a temporary file will be created in the disk).

 !> You also need to add Android's Support Library v4 as a dependency if you need to upload an image.
 Please download the support-v4 package from [here](https://chromium.googlesource.com/android_tools/+/master/sdk/extras/android/m2repository/com/android/support/support-v4/24.1.1/support-v4-24.1.1.aar) or just find it (`support-v4-24.1.1.aar`) under your Android SDK extras folder.
 Then put it to "/Assets/Plugins/Android" folder.
 If you did not add it, a crash will happen when user trys to upload an image on Android.
+We strongly suggest you take a look at the [Uploading](/latest/uploading) documentation to get a full guide on how to support image uploading in UniWebView.

 ### Restarting Unity